RichWK/newlistingspa/README.md

   * Limit checkbox selection based on 'maximum' attribute
   * Show `<h2>` for any `<FormSelection>` whose data specifies a label attribute
   * Hide fields according to the property type selected by the user.
 Simplifies things 🙂
+* Bugs
+  * Clearing fields within <FormRepeatingField> does not clear the data

 ### Common commands